Chukar partridge: Population and status

 Chukar will take a wide variety of seeds and some insects as food.
 It also ingests grit.
 In Kashmir, the seeds of a species of Eragrostis was particularly dominant in their diet while those in the US favoured Bromus tectorum.
 Birds feeding on succulent vegetation make up for their water needs but visit open water in summer.

 Chukar roost on rocky slopes or under shrubs.
 In the winter, birds in the US selected protected niches or caves.
 A group may roost in a tight circle with their heads pointed outwards to conserve heat and keep a look out for predators.

 Chukar are sometimes preyed on by golden eagles.

 Birds in captivity can die from Mycoplasma infection and outbreaks of other diseases such as erysipelas.

 In culture

 The name is onomatopoeic and mentions of chakor in Sanskrit, from northern Indian date back to the Markandeya Purana (c.
 250–500 AD).
 In North Indian and Pakistani culture, as well as in Hindu mythology, the chukar (referred as Chakor) sometimes symbolizes intense, and often unrequited, love.
-It is said to be in love with the moon and to gaze at it constantly.
+It is said to be in love with the moon and gazes at it constantly.
 Because of their pugnacious behaviour during the breeding season they are kept in some areas as fighting birds.

+It is also mentioned in a variety of Jewish sources, such as the Torah, Jeremiah, Samuel, Talmud, and Mishnah.
+When David was being targeted by King Saul, he accuses Saul of pursuing him "as the partridge hunts."

+It is a popular subject in Kurdish art, poetry, and folk songs, symbolic of Kurdish identity.